rfarley3/mc-gt/Sounds.md

 lists its various substrings within presets.
 There appear to be about 40 Roland devices and 5 non-Roland.

-Some prefixes indicate groups/banks, such as SL for Synth Lead and Syn for Synth.
-The presets don't always start with these, and sometimes they aren't surrounded by spaces (ex: ClassicJPpad, SL-Jn60sub1).
+The presets don't always start with their device name, and sometimes they aren't surrounded by spaces (ex: ClassicJPpad, SL-Jn60sub1).
 Any case variants are included here.

-TODO explain the trailing `w`, `comp`, `w cmp`.
+Some prefixes indicate groups, such as SL for Synth Legends.
+Some of the presets have trailing MFX indicators, such as `w` for wide stereo (SDD-320, but sometimes CE-1), `comp` (compression via Equalizer), `w comp` or `w cmp` (SDD-320, not sure how the compression is done).
+There are others like Lim (limiter), Atk, Bit (Bit Crusher), Dly, Rtry (Rotary), Trem, Cho, etc.

-You can use it as a reference to decode the preset name while scrolling, or to search the presets to find all the sounds for a particular device.
+You can use this list as a reference to decode the preset name while scrolling, or to search the presets to find all the sounds for a particular device.
+Not all of these are in all sections (tone vs drum vs partial).

 * Jupiter: Jupiter, JP, JP-4, JP6, JP8, JP-8, JP8000, JP80, JX-8P, JX, MKS-80
 (rack mount JP-8), XV, 5080 (rack mount XV-5080), JV, 1080 (rack mount JV-1080)